justinwolfe/letters/README.md

 **Browse Static Pages:**

-1. Visit your GitHub Pages URL
+1. Visit your Cloudflare Pages URL
 2. Browse all newsletters on the homepage
 3. Click any newsletter to read it
 4. Each page loads instantly with pre-rendered HTML